Ruth E Yorkston

 2. The Registrant is an Occupational Therapist.
 She qualified in 1992 and worked for Tees, Esk and Wear Valleys NHS Foundation Trust as an Occupational Therapist from 2001 until 2012.

 3. In 2008 concerns arose relating to her ability to perform her job adequately.
 These concerns persisted throughout 2008 and into 2009.
-In about November 2009 the Trust received an Occupational Health report, which outlined that the Registrant suffered from depression.
+In about November 2009 the Trust received an Occupational Health report, which outlined that the Registrant suffered from a health condition.
 In light of this health concern it was decided to redeploy her to a different team.
 The team to which she was moved was the South Durham Psychosis Team, based at the Goodall Centre.
 She moved to this team on 1 April 2010.

 4. On 27 July 2010 it was reported that there were continuing concerns about the Registrant’s competence, she was therefore removed from clinical practice on 05 August 2010 and placed within the inpatient Occupational Therapy Team to complete project work not involving patient contact.
 An investigation was initiated into the Registrant’s clinical practice.